for everything you need to know about strata...

 OTHER HELPFUL LEGAL INFORMATION

-Here are a couple of very helpful generic legal information sources ranging from an online legal information service to a Free Legal Service to the Law society branches in each state in Australia.
+Here are a couple of helpful generic legal information sources ranging from an online legal information service to a Free Legal Service to the Law society branches in each state in Australia.
+They're not particularly helpful in the area of strata but they may be of use in other areas (when needed).

 FIND A LAWYER & FIND ANSWERS

-A seemingly comprehensive free service that assists you in the search for a specialist lawyer as well as helping you get some answers to some basic issues.
+A seemingly comprehensive free service that assists you in the search for a specialist lawyer as well as helping you get some answers to some quite complex issues.

-However, a quick trial run of the "Find a lawyer" facility didn't manage to turn up many lawyers who specialise in strata.
-I must admit I didn't really give it a thorough trial so you may have more luck.
-At any rate, it could a good starting point.
+However, a quick trial run of the "Find a lawyer" search facility didn't manage to turn up any lawyers who specialise in strata.
+Even though I tried a few different strata 'terms', I must admit to not really giving it a thorough trial - so you may have more luck.
+At any rate, try 'Search by Location' under the 'Find a Lawyer' main menu tab.

-There's lots and lots of links to all sorts of interesting areas and you may just find whatever it is you're searching for.
+NOTE: There's lots and lots of links to all sorts of other interesting 'legal matter' areas and you may just find other areas of interest.
 By the way, it operates on a national basis too.

 LEGALAID IN NSW

-Anyway, it appears you might be able to go a little way into the system before it cuts out so it could be a worthwhile starting point for some of the issues that can tend to arise in the complex world of Strata.
+Anyway, you can go a little way into the system before it cuts out (without doing the means test) so it could be a starting point for some of the other 'people related' issues that can tend to arise in the complex world of Strata.
 Try it out and let me know how you get on.......

 THE LAW SOCIETY of.......